rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-II.md

            insert.o search.o files.o utils.o
 ~~~

-This Makefile depicts a C project "edit" which is composed of a number of modules.
-There is a **target** defined for each module (e.g. search.o), certain **pre-requisite** files (for example .c source file and .h header files), and a **recipe** which invokes the C compiler to compile each module (with linking disabled).
+This Makefile depicts a C project "edit", which is composed of a number of modules.
+There is a **target** defined for each module (e.g. search.o), certain **pre-requisite** files (for example .c source file and .h header files), and a **recipe**, which invokes the C compiler to compile each module (with linking disabled).
 The target for "edit" effectively links all these modules into a single binary.

 As you can see, our use of make deviates from this original purpose but takes advantage of the tool to enforce a simple workflow of shell commands.